giu-guarino/A-SHeDD/README.md

 Train and test of the proposed framework are performed in file `main.py`.

 ### Data
 To prepare the data for use with our framework, first download the original datasets and normalize them according to your application requirements.
-Once preprocessed, place the dataset (including both modality files and the label file) in a folder named ./Datasets/dataset_name.
+Once preprocessed, place the dataset (including both modality files and the label file) in a folder named ./Datasets/EUROSAT-MS-SAR.

-Finally, run `preproc.py` to generate the necessary data files.
+Finally, run `preproc.py` to generate the necessary training data files.

 ### Input arguments
-Scripts take the following input arguments in order (they are used for data loading configuration and may be modified to meet your own dataset conventions):
+Scripts take the following input arguments (they are used for data loading configuration and may be modified to meet your own dataset conventions):
 1) **Dataset Name**: Default is *EUROSAT-MS-SAR*.
 2) **Source Data Prefix**: Specifies the modality used as the source domain.
 Options include *MS* or *SAR*.
 The remaining modality is automatically assigned as the target domain.
 3) **GPU Number**: Specify the GPU to use.